Scalingo/go-philae/README.md

 * name: The name of the probe
 * endpoint: The philae endpoint (i.e.: "http://test.dev/_health")
-* dialTimeout, responseTimeout: see HTTPPRobe
+* dialTimeout, responseTimeout: see HTTPProbe

 ### RedisProbe

-Check that a redis server is up and running
+Check that a Redis server is up and running

 #### Usage